amfoda/amfoda.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-A postdoctoral researcher of experimental hadron spectroscopy at the GSI Helmholtz center for heavy ion research.
+A postdoctoral researcher of experimental hadron spectroscopy at the GSI Helmholtz center for heavy ion research {style="text-align: justify;"}
-{style="text-align: justify;"}